Lakes Management and Protection

 “Going green” is not always a good thing when it comes to waterbody appearances.
 Exposure to cyanobacteria in waterbodies can be dangerous and toxic for humans and animals.
 Cyanobacteria often appears as a kind of green scum in waterbodies, but it can have other appearances, too.
-If you think you have seen cyanobacteria in a waterbody, call the NHDES Cyanobacteria hotline at (603) 848-8094, and visit the NHDES Cyanobacteria page for further information.
+If you think you have seen cyanobacteria in a waterbody, submit a Bloom Report Form and visit the NHDES Cyanobacteria page for further information.

 Selling Developed Waterfront Property